 All Equity on the Balance Sheet

 This ratio includes all debt and long term debt is only one element of all debt.
 So another ratio (a subset of debt to equity) exists whereby the owner restricts this ratio to just long term debt; this is called Long Term Debt to Shareholder’s Equity Ratio.
 This is used to determine the leverage the business is using to operate the company.
 Naturally the higher the ratio the more leverage the company is using.
 The problem with leverage is the volatility involved in earnings.
-As a company borrows more money it needs more revenue in the form of sales to service that debt (pay the interest and principle).
+As a company borrows more money it needs more revenue in the form of sales to service that debt (pay the interest and principal).
 As a company increases the requirement for sales, there is risk that the economy or the customer base may not fulfill the quota of sales.
 Competition alone can reduce the sales volume enough to create problems in servicing the debt.

 To address this, owners should use the help of an analyst or an accountant to determine the respective zones of leverage.
 It isn’t difficult to determine the safe zone of leverage, i.e. the maximum amount of long term debt to equity for the company to comfortable operate without worry over servicing the debt.
 The next zone may be a risk zone and the owner should generate certain requirements to operate within this zone to minimize the risk.
 Examples of requirements can be long term contracts guaranteeing sales or a reserve of cash that is restricted to pay down the debt in case of reduction in sales or economic adversity.
 There are several different steps an owner can take to reduce this risk exposure.